Calochortus tolmiei aka Tolmie's Star Tulip

 Tolmie's Star Tulip, Pussy Ears

-How to care for Tolmie's Star Tulip
+How difficult is it to take care of Tolmie's Star Tulip

 With a bit of knowledge and dedication, you can successfully care for Tolmie's Star Tulip, making it a rewarding choice for those seeking a moderate challenge.